WCSCourses/COG-Train_Resources/power_of_genomics_set2.md

 * Decrease in the effectiveness of public health and social measures or available diagnostics, vaccines or therapeutics.

+_Table 1 - SARS-CoV-2 variants of concern.
+In June 2022 only Omicron is considered a variant of concern (VOC).
+Alpha, Beta, Gamma and Delta are previously circulating VOCs._

 | WHO Label | Pango lineage | GISAID clade | Nextstrain clade | Earliest documented samples |
 | ------- | ------- | ------- | ------- | ------- |
 | Alpha | B.1.1.7 | GRY | 20I (V1) | United Kingdom Sep-2020 |